Jagame Thandhiram (soundtrack): Release

 "Rakita Rakita Rakita" was the first song to be composed.
 Dhanush himself sang the song, with additional vocals provided by Santhosh Narayanan and Dhee, with Vivek writing the lyrics for the song.
 Vivek stated that "the song was a happy song, but I wrote it during the difficult phase of my life".
-He further added that, "Rakita Rakita is all about happiness being a choice.
-We shouldn't live based on what others say, nor should we estimate our worth based on others’ judgments".
+He further added, "Rakita Rakita is all about happiness being a choice.
+We shouldn't live based on what others say, nor should we estimate our worth based on others' judgments".
 It was initially featured as a theme music in the motion poster which went viral upon release.
 The song was scheduled to release in March 2020, but eventually postponed as YNOT Studios suspended all activities of production in response to the COVID-19 pandemic.
 Later, the song was unveiled on 28 July 2020, coinciding with Dhanush's birthday.
-The second single titled "Bujji", sung by Anirudh Ravichander, was released during the eve of Diwali day, on 13 November 2020.
+The second single titled "Bujji", sung by Anirudh Ravichander, was released on the eve of Diwali day, on 13 November 2020.
 The third single "Nethu" which was sung and written by Dhanush, was released on 22 May 2021.

 The original tracklist of the film containing 8 tracks were revealed by Sony Music India through the official Twitter handle on 5 June 2021.
 A series of posters featuring track details and also giving credits to the singers, songwriters and musicians performing the tracks, where released one by one through social media.
 Santhosh Narayanan later unveiled a full tracklist through his Twitter account which had additional three instrumentals adding to the eight-song soundtrack.
 The album also feature a Telugu version with Bhaskarabhatla, Krishna Kanth and Kittu Vissapragada writing the lyrics and sung by different singers, unlike the original version.
 Both the Tamil and Telugu versions of the soundtrack released on 6 June 2021, through digital streaming platforms with the audio jukebox and lyric videos being unveiled the following day, on 7 June 2021.
 The soundtracks for the dubbed Kannada and Malayalam versions were released on 13 and 14 June 2021.
 Lyrics for the Kannada version were written by Aniruddha Sastry, Vyabhav, Raathee, Varadaraj Chikkaballapura and Ghouse Peer, while Deepak Ramakrishnan and Engandiyoor Chandrasekharan penned the Malayalam tracks.

 To celebrate the success of the soundtrack, Karthik Subbaraj, Santhosh Narayanan and the musical team of Jagame Thandhiram conducted a session on 7 June through Twitter Spaces which was hosted by stand-up comedian-cum-actor Alexander Babu.
 Dhanush too joined the session marking it as the actor's first debut through the live-audio conversation platform.
 Apart from the film's music and songs, the team shared few interesting facts about the film with the crew members and fans.
 The session saw more than 17,000 participants and became the highest attended Twitter Spaces session, surpassing that of Zack Snyder's Army of the Dead (which earlier had 12,000 participants).
 Its record was later broken by #CelebrateThalapathyWithRoute, another session which had 27,600 listeners.